Seth-Harlaar/cjb-jobs/readme.md

 Quick little script written in Python to scrape the Canada Job Bank for job postings.

+Run the python script with `py jobs_scraper.py`, you will be prompted for input.

 ### inputs
 - keyword
 - max results